jirkapok/GasPlanner/doc/plan_options.md

 * `Gradient factor High` (GF High): Is applied on tissue supersaturation level.
 The higher value you define, the higher allowed pressure in body tissues you allow when surfacing.
 The moment at which you surface is defined by duration of last stop, which this value controls.
 The higher value you define, the shorter will be the last stop duration.

 Following chart shows how different gradient factors apply to ascent profile.
 Legend shows gradients as GFLow/GFHigh.
 As you can see gf Low 20 % starts stops deeper, than GF Low 40 %.
-Similar GF High 70 % means longer stop at 3 meters than GF High 90 %, in which case you reach the surfaces faster.
+Similar GF High 70 % means longer stop at 3 meters (10 ft) than GF High 90 %, in which case you reach the surfaces faster.
 100/100 means pure Bühlmann, with no additional safety margin.

 ![Gradient factors comparison chart](./gf_profile_comparison.png)